abhayabhaypk/Fitness-Tracker/blueprint.md

    - Use the `pedometer` package to track the user's steps.
 5. **State Management:** Use a `StreamBuilder` to listen for updates from the pedometer and update the UI accordingly.
 6. **Testing:** Test the app on both Android and iOS devices to ensure that it works as expected.
+7. **Profile Screen:** Create a new screen that allows users to view and edit their profile information.